Professor-Codephreak/binarytotext/README.md

 are standalone and seperate from the python version

-🔹 UI Integration (xterm.js)
+# 🔹 UI Integration (xterm.js)

-This script is built for easy integration with web-based terminal interfaces.
+script.js is built for easy integration with web-based terminal interface<br />

+🚀 Enhanced Features Summary
+🛡 Robust Error Handling

+Detects invalid binary sequences and alerts users.
+📜 Command History

+Navigate with Arrow Up/Down.
+⌨️ Keyboard Shortcuts

+Ctrl + L → Clears terminal.
+⏳ Loading Animation

+Feedback during conversions.
+🖥 Responsive UI

+Mobile-friendly and auto-scrolls output.
+🔥 Usage Examples
+Convert Text to Binary:

+text2bin Hello
+Output:

+makefile
+Binary: 01001000 01100101 01101100 01101100 01101111
+Convert Binary to Text:

+bin2text 01001000 01100101 01101100 01101100 01101111
+Output:

+makefile
+Text: Hello

-Use the function binary_to_text() in your backend and pass user input for smooth UI experience.
+# Use the function binary_to_text() in your backend and pass user input for smooth UI experience.

 ⚠️ Error Handling
 If the binary input is invalid, the program will alert the user</ br>